Victorlemaitre/ChallengeENS_MaladieDeParkinson/README.md

 #### Ensembling :

 To further improve my model I used deep ensembling.
-With 20 model trained independently I could lower my error down to ...
-However the training time were getting prohibitive therefore I tried several approaches to speed up the process.
+With 30 model trained independently I could lower my error down to 7.35 .
+This allowed me to score a second place (as of 25/05/2025).

 ##### What failed :

+A lot (most) of what I tried failed.
+Here is a litany of some of my most interesting failures.

 As I said deep ensembling gave better results but was too time-consuming.
 I thought this was due to the serial way I trained the models (one after the other) therefore I tried to paralellize the whole process of training the models into training a single big model where I would strategically block the flow of information via masks to simulate differents smaller models being trained.
 This, sadly, did not achieve any noticeable time reduction.